Volkswagen Tiguan Allspace (2018-2024) Review

 "You won’t be surprised to hear that the VW Tiguan Allspace feels very similar on the road to the regular Tiguan, and that means it provides a very good balance of abilities."

-The Tiguan Allspace's ride has a slightly firm edge to it at times, particularly on broken surfaces with small bumps and cracks (especially in cars on bigger 20-inch wheels), but it does a much better job with bigger bumps and potholes, and generally, the ride comfort is very impressive.
+The Tiguan Allspace's ride has a slightly firm edge to it at times, particularly on broken surfaces with small bumps and cracks (especially in cars on bigger 20-inch wheels); it does a much better job with bigger bumps and potholes, and generally, the ride comfort is very impressive.

-The steering is nicely weighted too, and there’s lots of grip and traction (particularly on cars fitted with four-wheel drive), so there’s plenty of fun to be had.
+The steering is weighted, and there’s lots of grip and traction (particularly on cars fitted with four-wheel drive).
 The R-Line Tech version, meanwhile, gets a sports suspension that’s lowered by 15mm, but we haven’t tried it yet.

-There isn’t much point hunting down a car with the optional adaptive suspension (standard on some pricier versions), which alters its behaviour according to the driving mode you select.
-Yes, you can feel a few subtle differences between the modes, but it doesn’t improve the ride or handling by enough to justify the extra expense.
-If it's a used buy and it's fitted though, that's a bonus.
+There isn’t much point in hunting down a car with the optional adaptive suspension (standard on some pricier versions), which alters its behaviour according to the selected driving mode.
+You can feel subtle differences between the modes, but it doesn’t improve the ride or handling enough to justify the extra expense.
+If it's a used buy and is fitted, that's a bonus.

 And, while the Allspace is certainly more of a soft-roader than a hardcore mud-plugger, you do get a reasonably sophisticated set of off-roading aids, so it’ll probably get you a bit further into the countryside than many rivals will.